 Strategic Vision, Background

-The first IALA Strategic Vision was prepared in 2013, approved by the Council in December 2013, and announced to the General Assembly in May 2014.
+The first Strategic Vision was prepared in 2013, approved by the Council in December 2013, and announced to the General Assembly in May 2014.
+The Strategic Vision was brought up to date by the Council in December 2017 and approved by the General Assembly in June 2018.

-It covered three work periods of four years each from 2014 to 2026, and contained the following components.

-Purpose

-Motto

-Goals to be achieved by 2026

-Strategies for the period from 2014 to 2026

-Priorities for the work period from 2014 to 2018
+This Strategic Vision is based on a Council study of possible future maritime trends and global developments which are most likely to have an impact on IALA and how these may affect the association’s priorities, organization and activities which are aimed at supporting its objectives and strategic goals.

+The Strategic vision is developed by the Council and approved every four years at the General Assembly.

-Strategic Vision for 2018-2026
+Strategic Vision

-The draft Strategic Vision for 2018-2026 was approved by the Council meeting in its 65th Session at IALA HQ in December 2017, and approved by the IALA General Assembly on 29 May 2018.
+The draft Strategic Vision was approved by the Council meeting in its 76th Session at IALA HQ in December 2022, and approved by the IALA General Assembly on XX June 2023.
 It contains Purpose, Motto, Goals, and Strategies.

 Purpose